This toolkit is funded by donations - any contributions are appreciated.

-Regarding pain in the UK, here are some facts about long-term pain from the British Medical Journal (BMJ) Pain affects between one-third and one-half of the population of the UK, corresponding to just under 28 million adults, based on data from the best available published studies.
-This figure is likely to increase further in line with an ageing population.
+According to the British Medical Journal (BMJ) Pain affects between one-third and one-half of the population of the UK, pain affects between one-third and one-half of the UK adult population.
+This number is likely to increase due to an ageing population.

-People with persistent pain were more likely to be anxious or depressed - 69% with severe pain are worried about their moods.
+People with persistent pain are more likely to be anxious or depressed.
+69% of people with severe pain are worried about their moods.

 Pete says: People with a long-term health condition are likely to be worried, anxious and even get depressed.